leticia-gerperangel/data-engineering-project/batch/README.md

 - Requires Java 17 and Apache Spark 4.x installed in WSL.
 - Spark output files are excluded from git via `.gitignore`.
+- To test the connection, the `test.ipynb` reads a CSV and writes Parquet locally to verify the Spark installation works correctly.